pedrohserrano/legaltech-consumer-protection/docs/index.md

 # LegalTech for Consumer Protection

-Legal Technologies for Consumer Protection is a [Maastricht University](https://www.maastrichtuniversity.nl/) interdisciplinary research conducted by the Maastricht European Private Law Institute [(M-EPLI)](https://www.maastrichtuniversity.nl/M-EPLI), the Institute of Data Science [(IDS)](https://www.maastrichtuniversity.nl/research/institute-data-science), and the Authority for Consumer and Markets in the Netherlands [(ACM)](https://www.acm.nl/en). **This research aims to explore the legal and technical means for developing innovative and transparent LegalTech software for consumer protection purposes.**
+Legal Technologies for Consumer Protection is a [Maastricht University](https://www.maastrichtuniversity.nl/) interdisciplinary research conducted by the Maastricht European Private Law Institute [(M-EPLI)](https://www.maastrichtuniversity.nl/M-EPLI), the Institute of Data Science [(IDS)](https://www.maastrichtuniversity.nl/research/institute-data-science), and the Authority for Consumer and Markets in the Netherlands [(ACM)](https://www.acm.nl/en). **This research explores the legal and technical means for developing innovative and transparent LegalTech software for consumer protection purposes.**

 ------